realA10001986/Flux-Capacitor/README.md

 ##### &#9193; Adapt chase speed to TCD-provided speed

-If this option is checked and your TCD is equipped with a GPS sensor or a rotary encoder, the FC will adapt its chase speed to current GPS speed or the reading of the encoder, respectively.
+If this option is checked and your TCD is equipped with a GPS sensor or a rotary encoder, or a [Futaba Remote](https://remote.out-a-ti.me) is present, the FC will adapt its chase speed to current speed as transmitted by the TCD.

-While the FC receives GPS speed (or the reading from a rotary encoder) from the TCD, IR controls and MQTT commands for chase speed are not entirely ignored: They have no visual effect, but they are saved.
+While the FC receives speed from the TCD, IR controls and MQTT commands for chase speed are not entirely ignored: They have no visual effect, but they are saved.

 ##### &#9193; Follow TCD night-mode